Financial, Food, Medical Programs and Utility Assistance

 LEAP runs from November 1 through April 30 each year.
 The Douglas County program is administered through a partnership with Discover Goodwill of Southern & Western Colorado.

-You may be able to get money if you are 60 or older.
-The amount of money you get depends on your income and resources.
+You may be able to receive financial assistance if you are 60 or older.
+The amount of assistance you may receive will depend on your income and resources.

-There are different ways you could get money for your family or for children you are raising.
+There are ways you could receive financial assistance for your family or for children you are raising.